mlerman/curly_brace_to_goto/README.md

 For example:

-///* This is a comment: It is legal to write the following code *///
+///* This is a comment: It is legal to write the following code in a batch file (.bat) *///

 set VAL=123